Office of AIDS

 - Free CPE credits are available for two on-demand webinars on nonprescription syringe sale and the pharmacist's role in HIV prevention.
 Register for free at http://www.cpha.com/Webinars.

-The Risks of the Job: Protecting Law Enforcement from Needle Stick Injuries (Video)- Made in cooperation with the Los Angeles Police Department (LAPD), this educational documentary from the California Department of Public Health, Office of AIDS, explains how officers can reduce the risk of infection by needle stick injuries on the job.
+The Risks of the Job: Protecting Law Enforcement from Needle Stick Injuries (Video)- Made in cooperation with the Los Angeles Police Department (LAPD), this educational documentary from the California Department of Public Health (CDPH), Office of AIDS, explains how officers can reduce the risk of infection by needle stick injuries on the job.
 LAPD officers visit an SEP on their beat and explore the ways that SEPs can help keep law enforcement officers and their communities safer.

 Office of AIDS Home